atroutt/android-beginners/readme.md

  - Building your first app on your first day
  - Anatomy of an app
  - APIs and authentication
- - Chat and messaging
- - Maps and location
  - Cameras and photos
- - Publishing to the play store

 ### Instructor:

-[Audrey Troutt](http://audreytroutt.com/) is the director of mobile development at [SnipSnap](http://snipsnap.it) in Philadelphia, PA.
-Previously Audrey lead Android and iOS SDK development at Artisan Mobile in Philadelphia.
+[Audrey Troutt](http://audreytroutt.com/) is a senior mobile and backend software engineer at [Tune](https://www.tune.com/solutions/tune-marketing-console/) in Philadelphia, PA.
+Previously Audrey was the Director of Mobile at SnipSnap and, before that, lead Android and iOS SDK development at Artisan Mobile in Philadelphia.
 In addition to being a polyglot programmer and full-stack developer with seven years experience, Audrey is passionate about clean code, beautiful apps, automation and vibrant communities.